GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 ## Configuring reference name aliasing

-Reference name aliasing is a process to make chromosomes that are named slightly differently but which refer to the same thing render properly
+Reference name aliasing is a process to make chromosomes that are named slightly differently but which refer to the same thing render properly.

-The refNameAliases in the above config provides this functionality
+The refNameAliases in the above config provides this functionality:

 ```json
 "refNameAliases": {